giantswarm/fmt/helm/formatting_guidelines.md

 ## Indendation

 The indendation of our helm chart yaml files should be 2 spaces.
-Moreover we do not indend yaml lists, hyphens of each list member act as indentation.
+Moreover we do not indend yaml lists, hyphens of the list members act as indentation.

+Example:
 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1beta1
 kind: ClusterRole